Root Canal Safety and Treatment

 What about abscessed or infected teeth?

 When patients have had an infected tooth for a long time, it usually results in an abscess.
 Root canals on teeth with large abscesses usually will not offer the patient a long-term solution.
-This is because it is very difficult to remove all of the harmful bacteria associated with these types of infections.
+This is because it is very challenging to remove all of the harmful bacteria associated with these types of infections.
 The incomplete removal of bacteria can result in a chronic, low-grade infection.
 Many patients have a high tolerance for this type of low-grade infection.
 However, patients with autoimmune disorders will struggle to manage their medical conditions as a consequence of having an infected tooth.
 Even in healthy patients, this type of infection will add stress to the immune system and can contribute to other health conditions.

 What are my options if a root canal will not work?

-If your tooth does not have a good prognosis for root canal therapy, the best option is to take the tooth out and replace it with an implant.
-When teeth are removed, it is best to replace them due to the negative consequences of having missing teeth.
+If your tooth does not have a good prognosis for root canal therapy, an excellent option is to take the tooth out and replace it with an implant.
+When teeth are removed, it is always a good idea to replace them due to the negative consequences of having missing teeth.
 Adjacent teeth will drift into space the extracted tooth occupied previously, causing undue stress on other teeth, impaired chewing function, and problems with gum disease and cavities.
 Therefore, dental bridges and dental implants are two options that are available to replace missing teeth.
-It is important to be educated on these options before deciding to take teeth out.
+It is essential to be educated on these options before deciding to take teeth out.

-Dental Implants –Dental implants are a wonderful option for replacing missing teeth.
+Dental Implants –Dental implants are an excellent option for replacing missing teeth.

 Dental Bridge – When someone has one or a few missing teeth, we can often place a bridge to fill the gap.

-If you’re concerned about your teeth or have any questions about the root canal safety and its process, feel free to make an appointment online or give us a call.
+If you’re concerned about your teeth or have any questions about the root canal safety and its process, make an appointment online or give us a call!

 You can also email me directly at email@example.com